WandiParis/I18nBundle/README.md

 ### View and Controller

-* The annotation will automatically use the correct getter depending the current language used.
+* The trait will automatically use the correct getter depending to the current language used.

 #### View